 If you’re a runner who’s taking the race seriously, then that means you’ll need a good night’s rest.
 According to TripAdvisor, rooms in Boston for the race week range from $297 to $609 per night.
 It’s no wonder why most runners stay with others to save money.

 Running is free, but if you need a little help, you can get marathon training plans through E-books on Running Planet for around $10.
 You could also opt for a personal trainer at the gym, which can cost anywhere between $20 and $300 per hour.
 And even if you just opt for the gym, that membership runs around $25 per month on the low end.

 Keep reading: 10 Cheap Fitness Apps to Replace Your Gym Membership

 In addition, you will also need proper equipment like running shoes.
 You can get a decent pair for around $50 or cheaper at your local shoe store bargain bin.
 However, if you need the perfect pair for your feet, they could cost as much $150 or more.
 They might only seem like a pair of shoes, but if you’re pounding the pavement for three to five hours, the last thing you want is any discomfort on your feet.

-While there are other costs that need to be factored in, such as nutritional regimen, health check ups with your physicians and other variable costs, this is just a basic breakdown of what you’d need to run the race.
-If we average these costs for registration, airfare, personal training, one night at a local hotel and running shoes, that’s about $2,165 to run in the 2014 Boston Marathon, not including donations if you’re running through a charity.
+While there are other costs that need to be factored in, such as nutritional regimen, health checkups with your physicians and other variable costs, this is just a basic breakdown of what you’d need to run the race.
+If we average the costs for registration, lowest-cost airfare, personal training, one night at a local hotel and running shoes, that’s about $1,697 to run in the 2015 Boston Marathon, not including donations if you’re running through a charity.